-An adapted piece from Antifragile appeared in the Wall Street Journal, offering five policy rules that can help us establish antifragility as a principle of our socioeconomic life.
+In this adapted piece from Antifragile, which appeared in the Wall Street Journal, Taleb offers five policy rules that can help us establish antifragility as a principle of our socioeconomic life.

 Rule 1: Think of the economy as being more like a cat than a washing machine.